saumya-bansal/House-Sublet-Portal/README.md

 -	Users will be able to create and sublet their houses, apartments, condos or townhouses.
 -	Users will be able to browse and filter the listings based on housing type, address, start date, end date, price, area, number of beds and baths, number of occupants, etc
--	Users will be able to filter results based on proximity to certain amenities like: o	Universities o	Marketplaces o	Cafes o	Bicycle rentals
+-	Users will be able to filter results based on proximity to certain amenities like:
+--	Universities
+--	Marketplaces
+--	Cafes
+--	Bicycle rentals

 As soon as a house gets subleased, the sublessee receives a confirmation mail.